 Supportive care for a dog in shock as a result of crotalid envenomation includes:

 Once the dog is stable, treatment of the wound is the next priority.
 In severe envenomations, tissue death will continue over several days, so wound management is an ongoing process.
-Multiple surgeries may be necessary.
+Multiple surgeries and blood transfusions may be necessary.

 The outcome of a snake bite depends on the species of snake, location of the bite, amount of venom delivered, size of the dog, and how rapidly treatment was implemented.